ydkhatri/spotlight_parser/README.md

 GPL v3

 ## Dependencies
-The code needs python 2.7 and the following python packages installed:
+The code needs python (2.7 or 3.6) and the following python packages installed:
 * lz4
 * enum34